 We recognise that the SRN is a significant economic asset for the UK and is essential for people to access jobs, and for businesses and logistics firms moving goods around the country.
 Our regional planning teams continue to work closely with local planning authorities to support sustainable growth and development aspirations, including integration with other modes.
 We also continue to work with businesses to understand their needs such as quality lorry parking facilities and ensuring reliable and resilient integration with ports, airports and rail terminals through which we access global markets.
-The SRN also has a role in achieving The Government's moral, social and economic programme of levelling up the United Kingdom.
+The SRN also has a role in achieving the Government's moral, social and economic programme of levelling up the United Kingdom.
 Our forward intervention programme will seek to support the growth agenda where possible and appropriate.

 We recognise that our network is complex and varied and requires careful stewardship to keep it in good condition.
-Our ongoing maintenance programme is essential to safety and keeping our roads open, while our renewals activity allows us to maintain, safeguard and modernise all our assets, and providing resilience in relation to extreme weather.
+Our ongoing maintenance programme is essential to safety and keeping our roads open, while our renewals activity allows us to maintain, safeguard and modernise all our assets, and provide increased resilience in relation to extreme weather.
 Research and data help us to understand what our network needs over the short and long term and to inform our planning.
-We continue to be customers and maximises value to taxpayers.
+We continue to be committed to delivering our work in a way that minimises disruption to our customers and maximises value to taxpayers.

-In designing our intervention programmes, we will consider our Digital Roads vision for how we harness data, technology, and connectivity to improve the way the SRN is designed, built, operated and used for the future.
-This will enable safer journeys, faster delivery and an enhanced customer experience for all.
-The vision is structured around three themes: Design & Construction, Operations, and Customers.
+In designing our intervention programmes, we will consider our Digital Roads vision for how we harness data, technology, and connectivity to improve the way the SRN work is designed, built, operated and used for the future.
+This will enable safer journeys, faster delivery and an enhanced customer experience for all, recognising the specific challenges of delivering technology and relevant information in more rural and remote parts of the network.
+The vision is structured around three themes: Design & Construction; Operations; Customers.
 The approach embeds digital, data and technology across the intervention programmes, providing the building blocks for a digital future for roads.